Central wildlife panel nod to upgrade IAF base, other strategic projects near LAC in Ladakh | Business

 - India

-The Standing Committee of the National Board for Wildlife (NBWL) has approved a proposal for the ''upgrade'' of an Indian Air Force base in Ladakh in a 508-hectare area in the Changthang Wildlife Sanctuary near the Line of Actual Control.
+The Standing Committee of the National Board for Wildlife (NBWL) has approved a proposal for the ''upgrade'' of an Indian Air Force base in Ladakh in a 508-hectare area in the Changthang Wildlife Sanctuary near the Line of Actual Control (LAC).

 Apart from this, the NBWL cleared nine more strategic projects in the Changthang and Karakoram wildlife sanctuaries as India looks to bolster defence infrastructure near the LAC.
 The IAF had first submitted the proposal to upgrade the air base to the State Board for Wildlife on December 12, 2020, months after border standoff with China.
 The state panel cleared it in a meeting on June 29, acknowledging its importance for national security.
 The IAF had informed that it is an ''existing operational airbase and approval is being sought to upgrade the existing base'', the minutes of the June 29 meeting read.